KIT-BIS/json-nets/README.md

 - Extended simulation support
 - Improved support for custom configurations
+- Improved support for data exchange with external APIs
 - Additional QoL-Features like copy/paste of model elements

 ## Contributing